16. Environments and evaluation (*)#

 ## Error in eval(expr, envir, enclos): object 'prepare_message' not found

-It turns out that it is the package’s internal function.
+It is the package’s internal function, which is

 (e <- environment(rpackagedemo::bamboo)) # or getNamespace("rpackagedemo")